s-mahdihosseini/Network_Web/README.md

 - This paper provides a comprehensive dataset of central bank cross-border liquidity lines at the agreement level: by date and duration (2000-23), by source currency (USD, EUR, RMB, others), by type (bilateral or multilateral), by funding structure (pooled or by individual bank), by counterparties (central banks), and by some terms (like the collateral).
-This dataset was collated from public sources, and is \textbf{freely available for other researchers to use}.
+This dataset was collated from public sources, and is **freely available for other researchers to use**.
 We use these data to establish three novel sets of facts.

 ## Dataset